Saigon Trade Center

 The Saigon Trade Center is a high-rise building in Ho Chi Minh City, Vietnam.
 It was constructed from April 1994 and completed in July 1997 and with a height of 145 metres (476 ft), it was the tallest building in Vietnam from 1997 until 2010, when it was surpassed by the Bitexco Financial Tower.

-The building has 33 floors with a total floor area of over 54,000 square meters.
-There are 10 elevators used for customers, 2 elevators used for service purpose only.
-The building has three antennas, which make the total height of the building increase to 160 meters.
-On the roof of the building, there is a coffee shop called "Panorama", visitors can see the city view and skyline from their seat.
+The building has 33 floors with a total floor area of over 54,000 square meters, built by reinforced concrete and glass cladding for exterior.
+There is 10 elevators used for customers, 2 elevators used for service purpose only.
+The building has three spires, which make the total height of the building increase to 160 meters.
+On the roof of the building, there is a coffee shop called "Panorama 33", where visitors can observe the city view.

-Saigon Trade Center is built by reinforced concrete and glass cladding for exterior.